Sōta Yamamoto: 2024–25 season

-2025–26 season
+2025–26 season: Four Continents bronze

 In late August, Yamamoto developed a hernia in his lower back from practicing a quadruple flip jump.
 Despite this, he competed at the 2025 CS Kinoshita Group Cup the following week, where he finished in fourth place.
 As a result of this injury, Yamamoto subsequently withdrew from the 2025 CS Trialeti Trophy.

+He then went on to compete on the 2025–26 Grand Prix circuit, finishing ninth at the 2025 Cup of China and sixth at the 2025 Finlandia Trophy.
+In December, he finished fifth at the 2025–26 Japan Championships and was named as the second alternate for the 2026 Winter Olympic team.

+The following month, Yamamoto won the bronze medal at the 2026 Four Continents Figure Skating Championships after placing third in both segments of the event.
+The skater said it had been a long-time goal for him.
+"Today, I finally achieved this goal," he said after the free skate.